Jonathan-Aguayo/vidcharm/README.md

+## University
+SJSU
-## SJSU
+## Course
-## Course: Enterprise Software - CMPE172/ Fall 2021
+ Enterprise Software - CMPE172/ Fall 2021
+## Team Members
-## Team Members: Allan,Jonahthan, Kenneth
+Allan,Jonahthan, Kenneth
 ## Project Introduction
+VidCharm is an online video streaming platform that revolves around video sharing and online socializing.
+Users are allowed to publish short videos online to express their creativity.
+Audiences are able to interact by loggining in, sharing, and expressing their opinion in the comment section of the video.
+At the home page users are able to browse videos published by the public and the user also has the ability to search for a specific video through the search bar.
+On the video page, there is a like button, dislike button, share button and comment section.
+User will also have a creator dashboard to view and upload videos with titles, description, and thumbnail.
 ## Sample Screenshots